Ustinian533/CF-Contest-Problem-Scrapper/README.md

 # CF-Contest-Problem-Scrapper

-CF-Contest-Problem-Scrapper is a JavaScript-based tool designed to scrape contest problems from Codeforces.
+CF-Contest-Problem-Scrapper is a JavaScript-based tool designed to scrape contest problems from Codeforces During the Contest.
 This tool helps users to collect and organize problems from various contests for easy access and analysis.

 ## Features